Divisible Codes: Vector space partitions

 \begin{trailer}{Generalizations of vector space partitions}The notion of a vector space partition can be generalized in several directions.
 A $\lambda$-fold vector space partition of $\PG(v-1,q)$ is a (multi-) set of subspaces such that every point $P\in\cP$ is covered exactly $\lambda$ times, see e.g.\ \cite{el2011lambda}.
 Here non-existence results for $q^r$-divisible multisets of points over $\F_q$ with point multiplicity at most $\lambda$ can be utilized, cf.\ Subsection~\ref{subsec_subspace_packings_coverings}.
 Another variant considers set of subspaces such that every $t$-subspace is covered exactly once, see \cite{heinlein2019generalized}.
 Also here divisible codes can be used for non-existence results for those vector space $t$-partitions.
-We remark that the upper bound $A_2(8,6;4)<289$ for constant-dimension codes is also implied by a non-existence result of certain vector space $2$-partitions \cite{heinlein2019generalized}. \end{trailer}
+We remark that the upper bound $A_2(8,6;4)<289$ for constant-dimension codes is also implied by a non-existence result of certain vector space $2$-partitions \cite{heinlein2019generalized}.
+Vector space partitions of affine spaces have been considered in \cite{bamberg2022affine}.
+Another variant are multispreads \cite{krotov2022multifold}. \end{trailer}